minprog/platforms/data-structures/python/sets/10 sets.md

 	{8, 16, 21}

 We can apply the intersection operation with the `.intersection()` function or by using the `&` operator.
-As with union, the order between the operands doesn't matter, as the intersection between `a` and `b` is the same as the intersection between `b` and `a`.
+As with union, the order between the operands does not matter, as the intersection between `a` and `b` is the same as the intersection between `b` and `a`.